kbparagua/js-crash-course/02_closures.md

 create(); // "Hello World"

 // (myFunction)env2 will be destroyed.
+// (execute)env3 will be destroyed.
-// (create)env1 will not be destroyed.
+// (create)env1 will be destroyed.
 ```

 ## References